Zero carbon homes and the carbon offsetting fund

 However, where it is demonstrated to be not possible to achieve the target on site the council has established a carbon offset fund for cash in lieu contributions from developers to meet the target off site.
 This money is spent on carbon offsetting projects around the borough to achieve CO2 reduction savings.

-Southwark Council’s carbon offset cost is £60 for every tonne of CO2 emitted per year over a period of 30 years (or £1,800 per tonne of annual residual CO2 emissions).
+Southwark Council’s carbon offset cost was £60 for every tonne of CO2 emitted per year over a period of 30 years (or £1,800 per tonne of annual residual CO2 emissions).
 Full details are set out in the Section 106 and CIL SPD.

 This rate is recommended in the Mayor’s Sustainable Design and Construction SPG and is also in accordance with the Department for Communities and Local Government (DCLG) August 2013 consultation on allowable solutions.